enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 These simple yet powerful guidelines enable data providers to publish information in a way that is not only accessible but also inherently linkable.
 This emphasis on interlinking is what fundamentally sets Linked Data apart from earlier approaches to Web-based data sharing, such as static data dumps or traditional web services.
 By extending the Web’s hyperlink architecture to structured data through the use of URIs, HTTP, RDF, and semantic links between resources, Linked Data facilitates the construction of a decentralized, scalable, and machine-readable knowledge graph.
 This graph-based structure supports advanced data integration, semantic interoperability and exploratory analysis across diverse domains.
 At the core of this approach lies the *Resource Description Framework* (RDF), which serves as the fundamental data model for Linked Data applications.

 RDF is a standard for representing structured information in a formal and machine-readable way.
 It organizes data as triples, each consisting of a subject, predicate and object.
 This structure allows for the expression of simple statements about resources.
 Each element of a triple is typically identified by a Uniform Resource Identifier (URI) or a literal value, making the data unambiguous and interoperable.
 RDF supports multiple serialization formats such as Turtle, RDF/XML and JSON-LD, which offer flexibility for different systems and integration needs.
-The underlying concepts and structure of RDF are formally defined in the W3C RDF 1.1 specification [56].
+The underlying concepts and structure of RDF are formally defined in the W3C RDF 1.1 specification [@rdf-concepts].

 ## Justification for Using Linked Data